Ngā tiwhikete mahi ā-tau | Annual Practising Certificates

-When practising as a midwife you must hold a practising certificate (APC).
-Midwives who practise without a practising certificate may be referred to a professional conduct committee.
+When practising as a midwife you must hold an Annual Practising Certificate (APC).
+Midwives who practise without a practising certificate may be referred to a Professional Conduct Committee (PCC).

 If you are unsure if you require a practising certificate please contact the Council to discuss this.
 It is the Council’s decision regarding the need to hold an APC and not your employer’s.

 APC’s are issued for practice beginning on 1st April of each year and expire on the 31st March of the following year.
 Section 30 of the Health Practitioners Competence Assurance (HPCA) Act 2003 limits the time that a practising certificate can be granted to a maximum of one year.

 If there are questions regarding your application the Council staff will contact you to discuss matters.

 If after applying for your practising email, your confirmation email states that you are practising under section 30, this is because you have either made a declaration that requires the secretariat to review a matter or that you are not complying with conditions on your practising certificate.
 This means that you are able to practise until you are advised by the Registrar that your application for a practising certificate may been declined.
 Your application will not be declined without giving you the opportunity to be heard on matters.
 Midwives will be advised by email when applications for practising certificates for a new practising year open.
 When this occurs the button to renew your APC will appear in your MyMCANZ portal.

 If you do not renew in time you may be practising without a certificate.
 This is not permitted under the HPCA Act and you may be referred to a PCC.